YanaRGeorgieva/IPL-tasks/project/README.md

 1. Where is X defined (first encountering in clause for variable)? returns list of "line number, predicate name".
 2. Where is X defined (all encounterings of clause in program for predicate where it is the head of a clause)? returns list of "line number".
-3. Where is X used (all encounterings of variable in clauses)? returns list of "line number, predicate name".
+3. Where is X used (all encounterings of variable in clauses except first encounters)? returns list of "line number, predicate name".
 4. Where is X used (all encounterings of clause in program for predicate where it is in the body of a clause)? returns list of "line number, predicate name".

 ## Lets you refactor the code a bit: